Example: [Collected via e-mail, February 2007]

 Here are the origins of each image, separated by "Fabricated" and "Real" classifications:

-#3 is the famous "house between the rocks" located in France, along La Côte de Granit Rose in Brittany near Plougrescant.
+- #3 is the famous "house between the rocks" located in France, along La Côte de Granit Rose in Brittany near Plougrescant.
 (Additional

 photographs of this house can be viewed here.)